VimsecAu/kb/m365/baselines/aad.md

 This section provides policies that reduce security risks related to potentially compromised user accounts.
 These policies combine Microsoft Entra ID Protection and Microsoft Entra ID Conditional Access.
 Microsoft Entra ID Protection uses numerous signals to detect the risk level for each user or sign-in and determine if an account may have been compromised.

 - _Additional mitigations to reduce risks associated with the authentication of workload identities:_ Although not covered in this baseline due to the need for an additional non-standard licence, Microsoft provides support for mitigating risks related to workload identities (Microsoft Entra ID applications or service principals).
 Agencies should strongly consider implementing this feature because workload identities present many of the same risks as interactive user access and are commonly used in modern systems.
-CISA urges organisations to [apply Conditional Access policies to workload identities](https://learn.microsoft.com/en-us/entra/identity/conditional-access/workload-identity).
+Vimsec urges organisations to [apply Conditional Access policies to workload identities](https://learn.microsoft.com/en-us/entra/identity/conditional-access/workload-identity).

 - _Note:_ In this section, the term ["high risk"](https://learn.microsoft.com/en-us/entra/id-protection/concept-identity-protection-risks) denotes the risk level applied by the Microsoft Entra ID Protection service to a user account or sign-in event.